 By Terry Bartelt

-In this animated object, learners examine the signals produced by sourcing and sinking two-wire sensors.
+In this animated object, learners examine the ratio control method used in automation when two or more ingredients are mixed.
 A brief quiz completes the activity.

 By Terry Bartelt, Terry Fleischman